 To Try Local Food

-This tour doesn’t have many food stops, but that doesn’t mean you won’t be able to try some great local grindz like poke from Ishihara Market, shave ice from Jojo’s, or ice cream from Lampert’s.
+This tour doesn’t have many food stops, but that doesn’t mean you won’t be able to try some great local grindz like poke from Ishihara Market or shave ice from Jojo’s.
 Just plan on the food stops on the way back after you’ve worked up an appetite!

 This tour is really special because it takes you away from the beaches into one of the most unique terrains in Hawaii.
 Now, don’t get us wrong, we love Kauai’s beaches, but this tour is for adventurers who want to explore another side of the islands.
 Along the way you’ll learn about the region, ancient mythical people that once inhabited the land, and some of the native plants and animals that are unique to Hawaii.

 How much you spend truly depends on what you do along the tour route, but here’s a breakdown of some costs: